HancockLab/CVI/qtl_candidate-genes_functional-variants/README.md

 #	QTLs, candidate genes and functional variants:
 ###

-We conducted a literature review of studies that used the Cvi-0 x Ler-0 RILs and, based on these studies and fine mapping, we compiled a list of QTL regions, candidate genes and functional variants.
+Testing the percentage of private variation across QTL regions, candidate genes and functional variants
-Then, we tested the percentage of private variation across functional categories

 ###